-By iA Private Wealth, August 2, 2022
+By iA Private Wealth, March 15, 2023

 What is the FHSA?

-The First Home Savings Account (FHSA) is a registered account targeted at Canadians 18 years or older who have never owned a home or haven’t owned one in the past four calendar years.
+The FHSA is a registered account for Canadians 18 years of age or older who have never owned a home or haven’t owned one in the past four calendar years.
 While the account is a bit of a misnomer since you technically don’t need to be a first-time homebuyer, nonetheless the FHSA allows eligible Canadians to contribute up to a lifetime limit of $40,000.

 The FHSA provides two notable tax benefits:

 If you don’t use your FHSA to buy a home within 15 years, you must close the account.
-You can move the assets to an RRSP or RRIF tax-free or simply withdraw the funds, but in the latter case the amount will be fully taxable as income.
+You can move the assets to an RRSP or RRIF tax free or simply withdraw the funds, but in the latter case the amount will be fully taxable as income.

 The FHSA is not the only option the government has provided for first time home buyers.
 The Home Buyers’ Plan (HBP) allows you to withdraw up to $35,000 from your RRSP on a tax-free basis to purchase your first home.
-You’re given 15 years to repay that amount to your RRSP, based on a prescribed schedule that includes a minimum annual repayment (you’re permitted to repay a larger amount in a given year, or to repay the entire amount any time before the 15-year period ends).
+You’re given 15 years to repay that amount to your RRSP, based on a prescribed schedule that includes a minimum annual repayment (you’re permitted to repay a larger amount in a given year, or the entire amount any time before the 15-year period ends).
 If you don’t repay the full amount within 15 years, the outstanding balance is considered taxable income.

-The new FHSA doesn’t address the weighty issue of exorbitant real estate prices, but it does provide prospective homebuyers with an additional means of saving to purchase their first home.This article is a general discussion of certain issues intended as general information only and should not be relied upon as tax or legal advice.
+Whether you should choose the FHSA, the HBP, or both will depend on your personal circumstances.
+Many people start contributing to an RRSP before they’re ready to buy a home, so the HBP lets you tap into money you’ve already saved.
+If you don’t have much cash available, it’s not feasible to open an FHSA; but if you can contribute a meaningful amount, the FHSA might serve you better than the HBP since you have no obligation to repay any withdrawals.
+The FHSA is also useful if you’ve maxed out annual contributions to other registered accounts and want another tax-efficient way to save for a home.This article is a general discussion of certain issues intended as general information only and should not be relied upon as tax or legal advice.
 Please obtain independent professional advice, in the context of your particular circumstances. iA Private Wealth Inc. is a member of the Canadian Investor Protection Fund and the Investment Industry Regulatory Organization of Canada. iA Private Wealth is a trademark and business name under which iA Private Wealth Inc. operates.